davutkulaksiz/Computer-Vision-Term-Project/README.md

 | [**FIRE Dataset**](https://www.kaggle.com/datasets/phylake1337/fire-dataset) | Contains fire and non-fire images, including flames, smoke, and indoor/outdoor scenes. | 755 |
 | [**Cyclone Wildfire Flood Earthquake Database**](https://www.kaggle.com/datasets/rupakroy/cyclone-wildfire-flood-earthquake-database) | Includes wildfire images for testing the model. | 152 |

-We will use the FIRE dataset to train a Convolutional Neural Network (CNN) model to classify images as either fire or non-fire.

 ## 🔍 Solution Strategy

 To identify fires in the images, our suggested solution involves the usage of computer vision techniques like image classification and object detection.

-We will use the FIRE dataset to train a Convolutional Neural Network (CNN) model to classify images as either fire or non-fire.
+- We will use the FIRE dataset to train a Convolutional Neural Network (CNN) model to classify images as either fire or non-fire.
+- We will also use this Cyclone-Wildfire-Flood-Earthquake Database to test our model against wildfire images.

 ## 👥 Group Members